 Welcome to another resource option.
 Hopefully these pages, as well as the ones located on the school's website will make your tenure in class a bit more enjoyable.

-Currently in my 23th year teaching (21 with JCPS; 19 here at duPont Manual), I am certified to teach Mathematics and Computer Science.
-I have taught most math courses (Algebra 1, Geometry, Algebra 2, College Algebra, and Pre-Calculus), Computer Programming as well as Computer Applications.
+Currently in my 25th year teaching (22 with JCPS; 21 here at duPont Manual), I am certified to teach Mathematics and Computer Science.
+I have taught most math courses (Algebra 1, Geometry, Algebra 2, College Algebra, Pre-Calculus, AP Statistics), Computer Programming as well as Computer Applications.

 While the range and depth of topics is varied, dependent on the course, it helps to remember that it is all problem solving.
 So, if you ever put jigsaw puzzles together, played with leggos, know how to play mancala or chess-- or some type of activity where things had to come together to "fit" then you have the basis of mathematics.
 (Sounds simple...and it can be!)

 I enjoy that moment when students make sense of it all.
 Okay, perhaps you don't believe it, but it is true.
 I am one of those math geeks; trying to get everyone to, if not become one themselves, at least make the connection from the classroom to the "real world".